 I experienced a lot of physical and psychological abandonment as a kid so it’s probably not a big surprise that amidst all the financial and relational struggles I often found it difficult to know where I belonged.

 I wondered: would I ever fit in anywhere? could anyone ever accept me?

 Loneliness isn’t really about physical isolation because loneliness is a state of mind.

 In fact, the loneliest time in my life occurred during my freshman year of college.
-After being sexual assaulted I felt empty and unwanted.
 Even though I lived with roommates and was surrounded by thousands of classmates on campus I felt cosmically alone.